 For plantation workers in Assam, freedom meant right to move freely in and out and retaining a link with the village from which they had come.
 Under the Inland Emigration Act of 1859, plantation workers were not permitted to leave the tea gardens without permission.
 After they heard of the Non-Cooperation Movement, thousands of workers left the plantations and headed home.
 But, unfortunately, they never reached their destination and were caught by the police and brutally beaten up

 - C.R.
 Das and Motilal Nehru founded the Swaraj Party within the Congress to fight elections for the Councils and demand reform.

 - The Simon Commission (1928) led to protests throughout India.

 - At the Lahore Session of the Congress (Dec.
-1929) the Congress adopted the resolution of Complete Swaraj as its goal.
+1929), the Congress adopted Complete Swaraj's resolution as its goal.
 26th January 1930 to be celebrated as Independence Day.

 - Gandhiji gave the call for Civil Disobedience Movement.

 - He chose ‘Salt’ as the symbol of unity of the nation.
 Called the ‘Salt Tax’ as most inhuman.
 The movement started on 31 January 1930.
 He made eleven demands in a letter to the Viceroy Lord Irwin.
 His demands covered every class from industrialists to peasants.